Aion (deity): Iconography and symbolism

-Aion is usually identified as the nude or mostly nude young girl within a circle representing the zodiac, symbolic of eternal and cyclical time.
+Aion is usually identified as the nude or mostly nude young man within a circle representing the zodiac, symbolic of eternal and cyclical time.
 Examples include two Roman mosaics from Sentinum (modern–day Sassoferrato) and Hippo Regius in Roman Africa, and the Parabiago plate.
 But because he represents time as a cycle, he may also be presented as an old man.
 In the Dionysiaca, Nonnus associates Aion with the Horae and says that he:

 changes the burden of old age like a snake who sloughs off the coils of the useless old scales, rejuvenescing while washing in the swells of the laws [of time].

 The imagery of the twining serpent is connected to the hoop or wheel through the ouroboros, a ring formed by a snake holding the tip of its tail in its mouth.
 The 4th century CE Latin commentator Servius notes that the image of a snake biting its tail represents the cyclical nature of the year.

 Detail from the Parabiago plate depicting Aion; Ajax is shown holding up the zodiac from below, and Tellus (not shown) appears on the plate outside of this image, just past the bottom left of the picture, reclining among her children by Aion.

 In his 5th century work on hieroglyphics, Horapollo makes a further distinction between a serpent that hides its tail under the rest of its body, which represents Aion, and the ouroboros that represents the kosmos, which is the serpent devouring its tail.